-Section 1: Prepayment Strategies and Mortgage Offset Mechanics
+How Does Prepayment Strategies and Mortgage Offset Mechanics Work?

-The compound interest saved by making a single early prepayment $C_p$ at time step $t$ is calculated by projecting the outstanding balance forward to the original term:
+So what's the actual dollar-amount you save?
+The compound interest you dodge by making just one early prepayment Cp at time t gets calculated by projecting the balance all the way out.

-Section 3: Technical Python Home Loan Prepayment Modeler
+How Does Technical Python Home Loan Prepayment Modeler Work?

 def model_prepayment_savings(principal, annual_rate, tenure_years, monthly_prepayment=0.0):